Skip directly to site content

 Analytical Considerations

-Service members and their dependents in MHS tend to be younger and healthier than the general population.
-Therefore, testing for serum creatinine and UACR are performed less frequently than in other health care systems.
+In published literature, CKD is defined by serum creatinine in alternate ways (single measurement, average of multiple measurements, persistence > 90 days).
+Care must be taken in making comparisons.
+Active-duty service members constitute around 43% of MHS beneficiaries and tend to be younger and healthier than the general population.
+Therefore, testing for serum creatinine is performed less frequently than in other health care systems.